openmessaging/dledger/README.md

 # Introduction
-A unified messaging and streaming storage.
+A raft implementation, a dead simple unified ordered storage, acts as the persistent layer of messaging and streaming system.
-It is append-only, and only has two simple Apis:
+It introduces only two major apis:

 * append(data)
 * get(index)